 One of the biggest causes of divorce is money problems.
-It’s no surprise that more and more couples are choosing to forgo their trip down the aisle; according to the 2009 Census there are 6.7 million unwed couples.
+It’s no surprise that more and more couples are choosing to forgo their trip down the aisle; according to the 2009 Census there are 6.7 million unmarried couples.

 - Set up an agreement in writing.
-There are some unwed couples who skip the chapel due to the paperwork, but setting up a contract can help you deal with your finances if things end.
+There are some unmarried couples who skip the chapel due to the paperwork, but setting up a contract can help you deal with your finances if things end.
 A written agreement looked over by a lawyer could help you settle things a bit more easily than fighting over who gets what.

 - Have your own car.
 If you live in an area where you need a car, it might be best for each of you to have your own car.
 Whether you co-sign an auto loan or not one of you could end up without transportation after the break up.
-Avoid this by simply having your own vehicle.
+Avoid this financial mess by simply having your own vehicle.

 - Don’t share bank accounts.
 Although relationships should be based on trust and communications, sharing a bank account could lead to big blow ups.
-If you do decide to have a joint account it might be best to stick with one that is used for paying joint bills and keeping your recreational and savings accounts separate.
+If you do decide to have a joint account as a couple, it might be best to stick with one that is used for paying joint bills and keeping your recreational and savings accounts separate.

 - Avoid co-signing for credit cards and loans.
 Co-signing anything could result in problems after your split as the co-signer is just as responsible for the debt as the original borrower.
 If you have co-signed for anything create a financial agreement to sort out how the debt will be handled.